skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-9-performance-benchmarking.md

 This is fascinating -- our EasyScript interpreter is almost 200 times slower than Java!
-But clearly, this is not something intrinsic to Truffle, because the built-in JavaScript implementation is very fast -- only twice as slow as the Java version.
+But clearly, this is not something intrinsic to Truffle, because the GraalVM JavaScript implementation is very fast -- only twice as slow as the Java version.
 More amazingly, SimpleLanguage is even faster than JavaScript, being only 1.5 times slower than Java,